Reading, writing, speaking and listening together form the key components of human communication.

 Therefore, reading is given high priority and all children are helped to foster a genuine love of books.
 Each child receives focused guided reading sessions each week that not only teaches the skills associated with reading, but also builds on comprehension skills and allow discussion to take place.
 Teachers regularly read books to the children and develop knowledge of authors and genres.
 Older children are taught to be reading buddies and listen to younger children read.
 We encourage parents to read with their child at home on a regular basis, which is monitored through the use of a home/school reading diary.

-At Great Chart Primary reading is taught using the Letters and Sounds phased phonics programme.
-It is a fun and multi-sensory approach with pictures, actions and songs for letter sounds.
+At Great Chart Primary reading is taught using the Rocket Phonics programme.
 Using phonics enables the very youngest children to succeed with reading as they quickly learn to recognise, identify and blend letter sounds for reading.
 We use a variety of books linked to our phonics programme.

 Through discrete phonics sessions that follow Letters and Sounds, one-to-one reading with an adult and guided reading, we teach our youngest children how to decode the written word, whilst building a greater understanding of comprehension as children develop through listening to books being read aloud, investigating them together in guided groups, or working together as a class on shared activities.
 We develop greater understanding through detailed exploration of whole books, short texts, art work, videos and music, encouraging children to play an active role in the reading process through an understanding of what makes a ‘good comprehender.’
 Staff are reading roles models who demonstrate and encourage a love for reading, and children have access to a wide variety of reading materials through the school library, visiting authors, book fairs and the carefully selected texts used in the teaching of English.
 Staff track the progress of children throughout the year, ensuring that each child is supported and challenged to read at their appropriate level, whilst also celebrating progress both in class and on a whole school level.